The Role of Persian Calligraphy in Learning the Farsi Script

 - Nastaʿlīq (نستعلیق): The most iconic Persian calligraphy style, widely used in poetry and cultural texts.

-- Shekasteh (شکسته): A cursive and expressive style often seen in handwritten Persian.
+- Shekasteh (شکسته): A more cursive and expressive form commonly seen in handwritten Persian.

-- Naskh (نسخ): A clear and readable style commonly used in books and learning materials.
+- Naskh (نسخ): A clear and readable style often used in books and Farsi learning materials.

-For beginners, Naskh is usually the easiest style to start with, while Nastaʿlīq helps learners appreciate the artistic flow of Persian writing.
+For beginners, Naskh is usually the easiest style to start with, while Nastaʿlīq helps learners appreciate the artistic flow and rhythm of Persian writing.

 How Persian Calligraphy Helps You Understand Farsi Words and Phrases